fletch2001/ece-1894-with-microsoft/README.md

 ## What's in this repo
 We made pretty good progress getting things started.
 A high-level only and high-level/real-time app are both set up within this repo.
 It's probably easier to learn Sphere with High Level apps as they really leverage the Sphere-y things that Microsoft has to offer.
 So far, we've collected one dryer load's worth of data and done quite a bit of processing on it.
-That stuff is in the azure-ml folder.
+That library is included as a .zip in this repo.

 We gave a presentation at the Microsoft Pittsburgh Office on April 26th, 2023.
 Our presentation is in our repository - [microsoft-presentation-04262023.pdf](microsoft-presentation-04262023.pdf).
 It's a good visual overview of our architecture and what we have so far.